-Raiden is the literal God of Thunder (no, not that one) so this inclusion confirms the film will likely be leaning into the more mystical elements of the Mortal Kombat series.
-Asano is a radical Japanese actor with an impressive list of credits, but he’s probably best known in America as one of Thor’s Warrior’s Three.
-So this is a perfectly wonderful bit of meta-casting!
+Raiden is the literal God of Thunder (no, not that one).
+This inclusion confirms the film will likely be leaning into the more mystical elements of the Mortal Kombat series.
+Asano is a radical Japanese actor with an impressive list of credits.
+But Americans probably know him best as one of Thor’s Warriors Three.
+This is a perfectly wonderful bit of meta-casting.

 Chin Han is Shang Tsung